-Nizwa is one of the most popular tourist destinations in Oman, known for its rich history, cultural heritage, traditional markets and architecture, and natural beauty.
-The most iconic landmark of Nizwa that attracts many visitors to the city is the 17-th century Nizwa fort.
+Nizwa is one of Oman’s most popular tourist destinations, known for its rich history, cultural heritage, traditional markets and architecture, and natural beauty.
+The most iconic landmark of Nizwa that attracts many visitors to the city is the 17-th century Nizwa Fort.

 How to get from Muscat to Nizwa?

 There are several ways to get to Nizwa from Muscat, including public transport, rental car, or taxi.
 Renting a car is a very popular and convenient option for exploring Oman.
-Still, in this article, we will focus on visiting Nizwa on a day trip from Muscat by public transportation.
+Still, this article will focus on visiting Nizwa on a day trip from Muscat by public transportation.

 The bus stops are on both sides of the route.

 How much is a taxi from Muscat to Nizwa?

 The fare for a one-way trip is around 35-40 OMR, and the journey takes around 2-2.5 hours.
 However, taxis can be expensive, especially if you’re traveling alone, so I would advise you to either rent a car or travel by bus.

 When is the best time to visit Nizwa?

 The best time to visit Nizwa is during the cooler months of the year, which are from October to March.
 During these months, the weather is mild, and the temperatures are comfortable, making exploring the city’s outdoor attractions easier without the fear of getting a heat stroke.

 Yes, in my opinion, Nizwa is definitely worth visiting.
 If you have limited time in Oman or don’t have a car to move around yourself, the easily accessible Nizwa is a great option to explore more of the country, its history, and what it has to offer.
 Nizwa is very different from Muscat, so it definitely makes for an exciting city trip.